 For approximately the last two years of his short life, Berry suffered from several severe ailments.
 These were nephritis which is an inflammation of the kidneys, epileptiform convulsions which is a form of epileptic seizure and syncope, a temporary decrease in blood flow to the brain which causes fainting episodes.

-Walter Horace would today also be considered as a property magnet as he owned all the land in Humewood from the todays S-Bends to the MacArthur Swimming Pools.
-In the days Humewood was still uninhabited and Berry owned the solitary house on the beachfront on which St Leonard’s flats at 25 Beach Road, Humewood, were later built.
-This was a very lonely, solitary house as there were no other houses in Humewood at that time.
+Walter Horace would today also be considered as a property magnet as he owned all the land in Humewood from the today’s S-Bends to the MacArthur Swimming Pools.
+In those days Humewood was still uninhabited and Berry owned the solitary house on the beachfront on which St Leonard’s flats at 25 Beach Road, Humewood, was later built.
+This must have been a very lonely, solitary house as there were no other houses in Humewood at that time.

 The link to the estate file: